EEOB-BioData/BCB546X-R/_episodes/07-data-visualization.md

 ## Exploring Data Visually with ggplot2 II: Smoothing
 Let’s look at the Dataset_S1.txt data using another useful ggplot2 feature: smoothing.
-We’ll use ggplot2 in particular to investigate potential confounders in genomic data.
-There are numerous potential confounders in genomic data (e.g., sequencing read depth; GC content; mapability, or whether a region is capable of having reads correctly align to it; batch effects; etc.).
-Often with large and high-dimension datasets, visualization is the easiest and best way to spot these potential issues.
+In particular, we'll investigate potential confounders in genomic data.
+There are several potential factor that influence our estimates: sequencing read depth; GC content; mapability, or whether a region is capable of having reads correctly align to it; batch effects; etc. Often with large and high-dimension datasets, visualization is the easiest and best way to spot these potential issues.

 Earlier, we used transparency to give us a sense of the most dense regions.
 Another